Advertisement

 Apple 8K 3D camera likely never for sale, Blackmagic URSA Cine Immersive as alternative

-It seems unlikely that Apple will release its 8K 3D camera for sale in its current state, given the fact that it’s not a mass consumer product as most of their other products.
+It seems unlikely that Apple will release their 8K 3D camera for sale in its current state, given the fact that it’s not a mass consumer product like most of their other products.
 It’ll likely only be available for Apple-commissioned productions for now, although it would be in their best interest to make the technology available to many more film producers in order to get more content made for the Vision Pro in order to motivate more people to buy the $3,600+ headset.

 Given the fact that they promoted it during the WWDC 2024 keynote, it seems like Apple instead wants to push indie producers to the upcoming Blackmagic URSA Cine Immersive camera, a dual fixed-lens version of their Blackmagic URSA Cine 17K camera – our original report can be found here.
 No pricing or availability of that product has been announced either.